 2. Hire a procurement fraud investigation attorney that understands government contract law

 Unfortunately, many government contractor defendants hire local criminal defense attorneys that are not familiar with federal procurement regulations.
 This can be the ‘kiss of death’ since the government’s entire case is built on a foundation of fraud allegations and government contracting violations.
 When you retain a procurement fraud investigation defense attorney, ensure that this person has some experience with the underlying substantive law and dealing with high profile cases.

 3. Evaluate your response to government subpoenas

-Make sure that documents you provide to the federal government does not contain self-incriminating statements.
+Make sure that the documents you provide to the federal government do not contain self-incriminating statements.
 Almost any procurement investigation process includes the government’s subpoena and request for documents.
 You must diligently comply with these requests.
-However, when looking at most government contract fraud cases, it is true that documents, emails or other communication submitted to the government can include incriminating statements.
+However, when looking at most government fraud cases, it is true that documents, emails or other communication submitted to the government can include incriminating statements.
 Your government contract fraud defense attorney should be allowed to review these documents to protect your constitutional rights.

 4. Always assume that federal prosecutors already have the information that they ask you for

 This goes without saying.
 When the government issues a subpoena during a contract and procurement fraud investigation, you must answer honestly and truthfully.
 Government lawyers are well aware of the theory of not asking a question that they don’t already know the answer to.
 During government contract fraud cases, federal attorneys have virtually unlimited resources.
 Chances are they already have search warrants with the information sought, have already interviewed other witnesses, or have obtained copies of emails from other witnesses.
 Therefore, you cannot hide documents or pick and choose what documents you want to provide to the government.